 It’s up to you how much to spend on your smoker.
-The average price point for an electric smoker is higher than for a charcoal smoker.
+The average price point for top-rated electric smokers is higher than for a charcoal smoker.

 If you want to go entry-level, then charcoal should be your choice as there are many low-cost options.

 Both types have some very expensive models, especially if you’re looking at offset charcoal smokers, or electrics with complex, digital Bluetooth interfaces.

 In this category, there is a very clear winner — electric.
 If you ignore the cost of wood chips (that’ll be about the same no matter what type of smoker you buy), the per hour cost to run a charcoal smoker is many, many times higher than an electric.
 Like 10 times, at least.

 Electricity is reasonably cheap everywhere, unless you live somewhere remote, like on an island, with limited power resources.

 You can run an electric smoker for a long time before you’ve spent as much money as a bag of charcoal costs.
 Even the cheapest charcoal (which we wouldn’t recommend anyway) will drain your wallet faster than plugging in.